NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 While researching for this objective, I realized that most organizations widely adopted the use of such environmental management models to ensure their processes conform to sustainability criteria.
 This enhanced my understanding of why such planning systems are important and how they contribute towards a sustainable environment.

-I further plan to take up research into case studies relevant to the use of planning systems and how organizations make use of such management frameworks and standards to optimize their processes in order to ensure conformity to sustainability objectives.
+I further plan to research case studies relevant to the use of planning systems and how organizations use such management frameworks and standards to optimize their processes to ensure conformity to sustainability objectives.

 Planning systems greatly facilitate the achievement of sustainability objectives on a global level.
-Through planning systems, effective legislation and high-impact policies can be curated that can result in green designs and sustainable environments.
-Such planning systems aim at minimizing the impact of environmental flows and construction endeavors like the carbon emission levels, zero landfill policy and water conservation legislation (Chuthamat, 2015).
-Such planning systems receive significant input from relevant stakeholders in the form of decisions and feedback to formulate necessary legislation and policies.
+Effective legislation and high-impact policies can be curated through planning systems, resulting in green designs and sustainable environments.
+Such planning systems aim at minimizing the impact of environmental flows and construction endeavours like carbon emission levels, zero landfill policy and water conservation legislation (Chuthamat, 2015).
+Such planning systems receive significant input from relevant stakeholders through decisions and feedback to formulate necessary legislation and policies.

-A vast majority of research also impacts these legislation, area plans, and procedures, rights of appeal, control systems and responsibilities etc., as the industrial operating practices are subjected to continues-improvements, as suggested through the development of various HSE and other legislations of local bodies which have been derived, revised and developed for the course many years (Loe, 2000).
+A vast majority of research also impacts this legislation, area plans and procedures, rights of appeal, control systems and responsibilities, etc., as the industrial operating practices are subjected to improvement, as suggested through the development of various HSE and other legislations of local bodies which have been derived, revised and developed for the course many years (Loe, 2000).

-The whole idea of sustainable development reflects the awareness of ensuring best practices in the design, building, operations and maintaining of sites or buildings.
-The entire process requires that project owners understand the value of implementing optimized procedures during planning, evaluating, designing and executing construction endeavors.
-The stakeholders have hence adopted to control and management frameworks such as BIM for implementing such best practices and the entire development process are now more precisely planned and monitored to ensure conformity to sustainability objectives.
-The strategy also the local development plan and the policies formulated by international committees to promote a safer and more productive eco-friendly environment along with standardized processes that are based on quality standards.
+The idea of sustainable development reflects the awareness of ensuring best practices in the design, building, operations and maintenance of sites or buildings.
+The entire process requires that project owners understand the value of implementing optimized procedures during planning, evaluating, designing and executing construction endeavours.
+The stakeholders have hence adopted control and management frameworks such as BIM for implementing such best practices.
+The development process is now more precisely planned and monitored to ensure conformity to sustainability objectives.
+The strategy also includes the local development plan and the policies formulated by international committees to promote a safer and more productive eco-friendly environment and standardized processes based on quality standards.

-The stakeholders including community members have become more aware of their responsibility in encouraging sustainable development efforts through these frameworks.
-The same holds true for urban designs and commercial building construction such as public transport networks and urban infrastructure.
-Optimized design, well-planned layouts, optimized activity planning and availability of these policies/frameworks provides for a higher quality of life for the community members including convenience and comfort which are primarily considered to be major success factors for sustainable environments and are also the main goals of sustainability development (Adil Khan, 2015).
+The stakeholders, including community members, have become more aware of their responsibility to encourage sustainable development through these frameworks.
+The same holds for urban designs and commercial building construction, such as public transport networks and urban infrastructure.
+Optimized design, well-planned layouts, optimized activity planning, and availability of these policies/frameworks provide for a higher quality of life for the community members, including convenience and comfort, which are primarily considered to be major success factors for sustainable environments and are also the main goals of sustainability development (Adil Khan, 2015).

-One key example of implementing legislation, area plans, procedures etc. in urban design is the proper layout and quality construction of roads and highways that facilitate comfortable commuting.
-Another example is related to the proper planning and design of the drainage systems and water distribution outlets that can provide security against environmental risks like floods and other consequential damages.
+One key example of implementing legislation, area plans, procedures, etc., in urban design is the proper layout and quality construction of roads and highways that facilitate comfortable commuting.
+Another example concerns properly planning and designing drainage systems and water distribution outlets that can provide security against environmental risks like floods and other consequential damages.
 The design should consider these factors along with proper discharge and management of relatively large volumes of water.
-Some of the practices undertaken by government institutes for urban designs include the utilization of recyclable material in construction and prefabrication of buildings to minimize pollutants emission and promote conservation of natural resources.
-The concept of Eco-Village also addresses the sustainability concerns further promoting environment friendly practices (Chauthamat 2015).
-Further design considerations like use of passive solar energy, high insulation standards and use of portable solar screens greatly facilitate the achievement of sustainability objectives.
-Also the use of a combo of best and power plant purely designed based on the biomass concept that will influence sustainability by producing steamed water and zero carbon electricity for consumers.
-There are various construction projects in urban design that have implemented these practices.
-These practices therefore must conform to local sustainability policies and measurement schemes.
+Some of the practices undertaken by government institutes for urban designs include using recyclable material in construction and prefabrication of buildings to minimize pollutants emissions and promote the conservation of natural resources.
+The concept of Eco-Village also addresses sustainability concerns, further promoting environment-friendly practices (Chauthamat 2015).
+Further design considerations like passive solar energy, high insulation standards and the use of portable solar screens greatly facilitate the achievement of sustainability objectives.
+Also, using a combo of best power plants purely designed based on the biomass concept will influence sustainability by producing steamed water and zero-carbon electricity for consumers.
+Various construction projects in urban design have implemented these practices.
+These practices, therefore, must conform to local sustainability policies and measurement schemes.

 Martin Guy Sexton, 2000, Sustainable Built Environments and Construction Activity through Dynamic Research Agendas, April 2000.